UMassCDS/inatator/README.md

 Note: If you need to switch to a particular `UMassCDS/inaturalist-sinr` branch and run the prototype, navigate to `src/backend/sinr`, use `git checkout <branch-name>` to switch to a branch.
 Now the submodule will be at a different branch.

+## Working with database

+1. Notice that there are two .env files, .docker.env and .env, .env is used for your local development, .docker.env will be used in your containers.

+2. To run the application without containers, first run the database container by `docker compose up db` (you may have to rebuild it if you changed docker-compose.yml).
+Run `uvicorn src.backend.app.main:app --reload --env-file .env` at project root to run the server, then `npm start` in `src/frontend`.

+3. You can verify connections are working by going to `localhost:8000/health` and `localhost:8000/echo_env`.
+Note that these paths are included right now to assist with rapid development, will be removed for production.

+4. To run docker containers, `docker compose up --build` still builds and runs the same.

+Note: The codebase is getting bigger, therefore add database related code in `src/backend/app/db`, then make proper API routes in main, if it gets too big, we can resort to using API routers from fastapi.

+Note: There are two environment files because the database url for local development and docker environments are separate.

 Make sure you always update your local branch to the latest.

 ####  Downloading the pretrained models